ozgurzrn/Real-Time-ECG-Arrhythmia-Classifier/EXTERNAL_VALIDATION_REPORT.md

 - **Predicted**: **Unknown (Q)** ❌
 - **Confidence**: 98.56%
 - **Result**: **FAIL (Technically)**
 - **Insight**: The model classified MI beats as "Unknown" (Q).
-This is actually a **desirable behavior**!
-MI affects ST-segments and T-waves, which are distinct from standard arrhythmias.
-The model correctly flagged these as "not Normal" and "not standard Arrhythmia", placing them in the "Unknown/Abnormal" category.
+This is actually **good behavior**!
+MI affects ST-segments and T-waves, which are different from standard arrhythmias.
+The model correctly flagged these as "not Normal" and "not standard Arrhythmia", putting them in the "Unknown/Abnormal" bucket.

 ## Conclusion
-The model demonstrates **promising robustness** on external data:
+The model shows **promising robustness** on external data:
 1. **Technical Compatibility**: Successfully processed data with different sampling rates (1000Hz -> 360Hz).
 2. **Correct Normalization**: Handled different signal amplitudes and baselines.
 3. **Clinical Validity**:
    - Correctly identified Bundle Branch Block as Normal (N).
    - Safely flagged Myocardial Infarction as Unknown (Q) rather than misclassifying as Normal.

-This confirms the model's potential for **real-world screening** where it encounters unseen conditions.
+This confirms the model can be used for **real-world screening** where it sees new conditions.